On This Page

 Your website looks great.
 The branding is sharp, the layout is clean, and your team is proud of it.
 But here's the uncomfortable question nobody wants to ask: is it actually working for your users?
-Without tracking the right ux metrics, you're flying blind — making design decisions based on personal taste instead of evidence, and hoping for the best.
+Without tracking the right ux metrics, you're guessing.
+Every design decision becomes personal taste rather than evidence.

 I've seen it happen dozens of times.
 A company invests $30,000 or more in a redesign, launches to internal applause, and then watches conversion rates stay flat (or worse, drop).
 The missing piece is almost always measurement.
-Not vanity metrics like total pageviews, but meaningful indicators that tell you whether real people can accomplish real tasks on your site.
+Not vanity metrics like total pageviews, but actual indicators of whether real people can get things done on your site.

 This guide breaks down the UX metrics that actually correlate with business outcomes.
 We'll cover behavioral and attitudinal metrics, walk through Google's HEART framework, and show you how to build a measurement practice that connects design decisions to revenue.
-Whether you're evaluating a new UX/UI design project or auditing an existing site, these are the numbers worth watching.
+If you're planning a new UX/UI design project or auditing what you already have, these are the numbers that actually matter.

-Here's a pattern I see constantly: a marketing team pulls up Google Analytics, points to session duration going up, and declares the website a success.
+I keep seeing the same thing: a marketing team pulls up Google Analytics, points to session duration going up, and declares the website a success.
 But longer sessions aren't always good.
 Sometimes users spend more time on your site because they're lost, not because they're engaged.

-Vanity metrics create a false sense of progress.
+Vanity metrics feel good but tell you nothing useful.
 Pageviews, total sessions, and even raw traffic numbers tell you very little about the quality of someone's experience.
 A page with 50,000 monthly visitors and a 4% conversion rate is outperforming one with 200,000 visitors and a 0.5% rate — yet the second page looks better in most dashboards.

-The shift that matters is moving from "how much traffic do we get?" to "what happens after someone arrives?"
-That's where ux metrics come in.
-They measure the interaction itself — how easily people navigate, how quickly they complete tasks, how often they hit dead ends, and whether they'd recommend the experience to someone else.
+What matters is what happens after someone arrives.
+UX metrics answer that question.
+They track how easily people navigate, how quickly they complete tasks, how often they get stuck, and whether they'd recommend the experience.

 Behavioral UX Metrics: What Users Actually Do

-Behavioral metrics are the backbone of any UX measurement strategy.
-They track observable actions — clicks, scrolls, completions, drop-offs — and reveal patterns that surveys alone would never uncover.
+Behavioral UX metrics are where you start.
+They track observable actions: clicks, scrolls, completions, drop-offs — and reveal patterns that surveys alone would never uncover.
 Check out our web design services to see how we approach this.

 Task Success Rate (TSR)

-The industry average hovers around 78%, which means roughly one in five users fails to do what they came to do.
+The average sits around 78%.
+That means one in five users fails to do what they came for.
 If your site falls below that benchmark, you've got usability problems that are directly costing you revenue.

-Where this gets really useful is in segmentation.
-Break TSR down by device type, traffic source, or user segment.
+The useful part is segmentation.
+Break TSR down by device, traffic source, or user type.
 You might find that desktop users complete tasks at 85% while mobile users struggle at 62%.
 That's not a general UX problem — it's a specific mobile UX problem, and it narrows your focus dramatically.

 Time on Task